WTCCSHD: Relaunching the Chevy SS

 Surprisingly, we offer the new Commodore with an I-4.
 Turbocharged four bangers can be fun too, especially when they make 275 HP.
 This trim will be called the 1LT.
 It will also offer an optional naturally aspirated 3.6L V6 making 310 HP.
 A six-speed automatic is standard for both engines, but an optional manual transmission is available.
 Handling packages are going to be available for both cars, including tighter springs, Brembo brakes, and better shocks.

 Finally getting around to the RS trim, there are some serious performance options here.
-It'll offer the same 420 HP Twin-Turbo 3.6L V6 as the CTS Vsport.
-It also gets the Yamaha performance exhaust treatment.
-And a handling package.
-Six-speed auto and manual.
+While standard with a six-speed auto, It'll offer the same 420 HP Twin-Turbo 3.6L V6 from the Cadillac CTS Vsport, while also benefiting from the Yamaha performance exhaust treatment.
+A handling package & six-speed manual are optional.
 Realistically, the 1LT, 2LT, and RS trims are supposed to represent the SV6 trim level in Australia.
-Except here, they are a lot more fleshed out in diversity.
+The difference is, here, they are a lot more fleshed out in diversity & power range.

-The SS trim comes how the Chevy SS did.
-415 HP from the LS3.
-However, this is year one, 2014.
-It will not stay that way.
-Also, this time, there is no wait for a manual.
-It's here at launch.
+The SS trim comes how the Chevy SS did, with 415 HP from the LS3.
+However, this time, there is no wait for a manual, as it's here at launch.
 As 2014 comes to a close, the news Holden is shutting down should bring about a slew of special editions.
-And I want America to get every single one.
-Even if I have to make some up.
+And America will get every single one, even if I have to make some up.

-With 2015 on the horizon, the SS trim level gets a significant upgrade.
-Power gets boosted to a Camaro like 426 HP.
-The car also gets Magnetic-Ride Control.
-With that, the SS version receives a 1LE package, improving the handling, replacing the hood with a matte black, lighter hood and adding some horses, rounding the car out to 436 HP.
+With 2015 on the horizon, the SS trim level gains significant upgrades.
+Power gets boosted to 426 HP on base SS's, the same amount as the Camaro SS.
+While the Commodore SS also gains Magnetic-Ride Control, this comes in tandem with a 1LE package, improving the handling, replacing the hood with a matte black, lighter hood and adding some horses, rounding the car out to 436 HP.

 About two months later in March, we unveil the Commodore W427.
 Made to honor the founder of HSV, Tom Walkinshaw, this car will pack the LS7 V8 making 505 HP.
 And that’s how many cars will be built, 505.
 The first 137 however, will be in Obsidian Black with white rims and mirror caps.
 A white lip spoiler.
 The interior will be black and white hand-stitched leather, with special liveries on the front bucket seats and on the side of the car.
-This car is, however, a serious track car like the Camaro Z/28 and it should be taken seriously.
+This car is, however, a serious track car like the Camaro Z/28 and is out to set production sedan track records.

 In the month of May, introduce the Commodore GTS.
 With 580 HP from an LSA, this one should be pretty simple.
 In fact, convert to left-hand drive and import.
 That’s all there is to it.
 In June, the Commodore gets another horsepower bump, this time to 456 HP from the LS3.
 Called the Commodore SS Clubsport, it'll slot above the current SS trim.
 But speeding up a production idea, in September 2015, the Commodore GTS-R will get released.
 638 HP from a Chevrolet LS9.
 The only other car to use this engine was the C6 Corvette ZR1.
 Another die-hard track car, it gains a big spoiler on the back, an engine X-brace and a bunch of other cool track car features.
 Only 640 GTS-R’s will be made.
 We let 2015 end, moving on to 2016.